5 Most Common Mistakes That Can Ruin Your Transmission

 Generally speaking, most drivers should have their transmission serviced at least once every 24 months.
 High-mileage vehicles, performance cars, and SUVs and trucks that are used to tow boats or trailers should be inspected by a transmission specialist more frequently.

 Drivers who are often in stop-and-go traffic, travel through the mountains, or drive in hot temperatures should also have their transmission serviced frequently.
-Harsh driving conditions can cause transmission fluid to break down sooner than you might expect, and that can lead to transmission overheating, leaking seals, and poor driving performance.
+Harsh driving conditions can cause transmission fluid to break down sooner than you might expect, and that can lead to overheating, leaking seals, and poor driving performance.

 5) Ignoring Transmission Trouble Warning Signs

 It’s exceptionally rare for transmissions to work perfectly one day, then fail the next day.
 As with most mechanical issues, there are often warning signs that there could be a problem.
-Ignoring these signs can ruin your transmission.
+Ignoring these signs can ruin your vehicle.

 Be aware of any unusual noises or performance issues such as rattling, grinding, and hesitation when you’re accelerating.
 Don’t ignore odd, burning smells, as depleted transmission fluid gives off a distinctive odor.
-Keep an eye out for leaks, as running your vehicle without enough transmission fluid will quickly overheat your transmission and cause the gears to seize up.
+Keep an eye out for leaks, as running your vehicle without enough fluid will quickly overheat your transmission and cause the gears to seize up.